 When I had SIBO, FODMAP containing foods gave me the worst symptoms.
 I’m talking fatigue, bloating, gas, pain and cramping, it was awful.

 FODMAPs are a group of foods that contain short-chain carbohydrates that your gut bacteria feed off of.

 These foods are often a problem in people with a bacterial overgrowth, like in SIBO, because the bacteria are now located in the Small Intestine where digestion takes place.
 And are now eating those short-chain carbohydrates way earlier in the digestive process than they’re supposed to.
 A phenomenon that causes many of the symptoms of SIBO and IBS.

 Many people, myself included, find huge symptom relief from SIBO or other gut issues when going on a low-FODMAP diet.

-So, when I was finally able to eat as many FODMAP containing foods as I wanted, I knew that my SIBO was finally gone!
+So, when I was finally able to eat as many FODMAP containing foods as I wanted, that was a huge sign that my SIBO was gone!